DavidAlexanderMoe/Economic-TSA-ARIMA/README.md

 - #### Analysis: TSA.md
 - #### Report: Report Eco-TSA.pdf
 - #### Raw R code: TSA_raw.R
-- #### Functions folder contains all the "unkown" functions used in the analysis
+- #### Functions folder contains all the custom functions used in the analysis.

 ---